mg4gh/MGMapViewer/docs/GettingStarted/GettingStarted.md

    <img src="./07_DownloadMap_Cofirm.png" width="200" />&nbsp;
    <img src="./08_DownloadMap_Result.png" width="200" />&nbsp;

-5. After the "OK" on the map download results the app opens automatically the map layer assignment screen and the map layer assignment hint.
+5. After the "OK" on the map download results the app opens automatically the settings screen with the map layer assignment and the corresponding hint.
 Read the instruction and follow it.
 Click on <span style="color:gray">*Select map layer 2*</span> and then select the
    <span style="color:gray">*MAPSFORGE: Berlin_oam.osm.map*</span> entry.
 Now this map is assigned to layer 2.
 Use the Android
    <span style="color:gray">*Back*</span> button to go back the the main activity.